Maidenhead Locator System: Description of the system

 In each pair, the first character encodes longitude and the second character encodes latitude.
 These character pairs also have traditional names, and in the case of letters, the range of characters (or "encoding base number") used in each pair does vary.

-To avoid negative numbers in the input data, the system specifies that latitude is measured from the South Pole to the North Pole, and longitude measured eastward from the antimeridian of Greenwich, giving the Prime Meridian a false easting of 180° and the equator a false northing of 90°.
+To avoid negative numbers in the input data, the system specifies that latitude is measured from the South Pole to the North Pole, and longitude measured eastward from the antimeridian of Greenwich, giving the prime meridian a false easting of 180° and the equator a false northing of 90°.

 To simplify manual encoding, the base for the first pair of letters—traditionally called a field—was chosen to be 18, thus dividing the globe into 18 zones of longitude of 20° each, and 18 zones of latitude 10° each.
 These zones are encoded with the letters "A" through "R".

 The second pair of numbers, called a square and placed after the first pair of letters, uses a base number of 10, and is encoded using the digits "0" to "9".
 This is where the alternative name "grid squares" comes from.
 Each of these squares represents 1° of latitude by 2° of longitude.

 For additional precision, each square can optionally be sub-divided further, into subsquares.
-These are encoded into a second pair of letters, often (but not always) presented in lowercase.
+These are encoded into a second pair of letters, which should be presented in uppercase, but are sometimes (incorrectly) presented in lowercase as a legacy from the old QRA.
+The error has unfortunately been incorporated into various software packages, several examples of which can be seen on this page.
 Again, to make manual calculations from degrees and minutes easier, 24 was chosen as the base number, giving these subsquares dimensions of 2.5' of latitude by 5' of longitude.
-The letters used are "a" through "x".
+The letters used are "A" through "X".